projectcalico/calico/maintenance/troubleshoot/vpp.md

 ##### Tcpdump is available on the host

-* provided that you have `tcpdump` installed on the host, you can use `nsenter` to attach to the pod's network namespace and use the host's `tcpdump` on the container's interface.
+Provided that you have `tcpdump` installed on the host, you can use `nsenter` to attach to the pod's network namespace and use the host's `tcpdump` on the container's interface.

 This works on docker as follows :
 ````bash